Moboso/like-rogue/README.md

 #### Future Intentions
 Doors are intended to also be represented by a ')', if they are locked from the other side.
 This may be added in a future update, and leave possibility for level design of being able to open a door from one side but not the other.

+### Combat
+Enemies are represented by an 'E'.

+#### Future Intentions
+NPCs are intended to all be represented by capital letters.
+Colours will distinguish between the player's relationship with the NPC, for example, red for enemy and green for friendly.